-Manual (cleavage): The manual cleavage
+Manual (cleavage): The manual cleavage Manual enables you to

 specify all cleavage points yourself.
 After clicking 'OK' you have to click on all residues in the sequence window preceding the bonds to be cleaved.
 The residue clicked on will be shown in inverted color to indicate that cleavage will take place.